 This starts with the launch of the ‘Field Names Survey’ project.
 This project aims to survey all 16 townships lying along the Tyne to Tees coastline in order to identify potential new archaeological or historical sites or activities of interest to archaeologists and historians.
 Local people will be shown how to use a range of heritage investigation and recording activities to complement documentary and map information, and how to use and interpret this information.

-The project will be led by Janice Adams and Robin Daniels of Tees Archaeology and we hope to start week beginning 7th June, there is no set end date.
+The project will be led by Janice Adams and Robin Daniels of Tees Archaeology.
 No previous experience is required as full training will be given.
-If you are interested in becoming one of our volunteer community investigators or would like further information on the role, please contact Vicky – Access and Volunteer Officer at SeaScapes, at: firstname.lastname@example.org
+If you are interested in becoming one of our volunteer community investigators or would like further information on the role, please contact Vicky – Access and Volunteer Officer at SeaScapes, at: email@example.com

 Active Outdoors Assistants